The Content Repurposing Workflow: From One LinkedIn Post to 6 Formats in 20 Minutes

 Both.
 Your back catalog of high-performing LinkedIn posts is the easiest place to start, since the idea is already validated by engagement.

 Ready to run this workflow on autopilot?
-Try Postflip and turn one post into five formats in minutes.
+Try Postflip and turn one post into six formats in minutes.

 Repurpose your content in seconds